Miner Rio Tinto says fresh China stimulus unlikely soon

-MELBOURNE/SYDNEY, Nov 9 (Reuters) - China’s incoming leadership change is unlikely to spur fresh economic stimulus measures anytime soon, according to global miner Rio Tinto , which sells tens of millions of tonnes of iron ore, copper and coal to China annually.
+MELBOURNE/SYDNEY (Reuters) - China’s incoming leadership change is unlikely to spur fresh economic stimulus measures anytime soon, according to global miner Rio Tinto (RIO.AX), which sells tens of millions of tons of iron ore, copper and coal to China annually.

 “The forces for a big stimulus are pretty limited,” Rio Tinto’s chief economist Vivek Tulpule told reporters.

 Earlier rounds of stimulus helped drive global iron ore and coal prices to record highs.
-This in turn translated into soaring profits for the likes of Rio Tinto and other mega-miners, including BHP Billiton and Xstrata .
+This in turn translated into soaring profits for the likes of Rio Tinto and other mega-miners, including BHP Billiton (BHP.AX) and Xstrata XTA.L.

 Since then, an economic downdraft has seen Chinese growth slow for seven successive quarters and left 2012 on course to be the weakest full year of growth since 1999 -- albeit at a 7.7 percent clip that is the envy of developed economies.